GrandOrgue/LoopAuditioneer/README.md

 - Edit/create cue (release marker) position directly on the waveform with automatic adjustment to find the position with lowest RMS power closest to where the user clicked
-- Edit loops by right clicking on the loop table row
-- Create new loops manually if one knows the right sample numbers
+- Edit/create new loops manually
 - Autosearch for good, natural loop points with a high degree of configurational control over the loopsearching process
 - Perform crossfades of loops when it's difficult to find natural seamless ones
 - View the waveform at the looppoints in detail
-- Batch process all wav files in any source folder with freely selectable target folder to either overwrite the existing files or create copies of them
+- Batch process all .wav files in any source directory with freely selectable target directory to either overwrite the existing files or create copies of them
-- Autodetect pitch of sample and store information in file and manually edit dwMIDIUnityNote and dwMIDIPitchFraction
+- Autodetect pitch of sample and store information in file
+- Edit dwMIDIUnityNote and dwMIDIPitchFraction
 - View the FFT power spectrum and set pitch from chosen peak
 - Perform cut and fade in/out both in single file mode and in batch mode
 - Trim away unused wav data from looped samples in batch mode
 - Export audio data from cue marker as separate release in batch mode
 - Export audio data to after last loop as separate attack in batch mode

-## Dependencies on others code
+## Credit to others code

 The only code in the src/ directory that's not written by the author is the FFT.h and FFT.cpp files that are slightly modified versions of those in Audacity